ArunPatel1999/My-Public-Learning/Command and Instruction/ELK/README.md

       grok_filter is filter which is run after loading data that is profmed filter opration

   iii) input_plugin
-      contain api_call reated configration which used to load data in elasticsearch
+      contain api_call related configration which used to load data in elasticsearch

   iv) Json
       that is contain Json realeted data config how to load Json data